AnonymFlow

 DoH (RFC 8484, 2018) solves this: the DNS query is encapsulated in HTTP/2 or HTTP/3 on port 443 (standard HTTPS), so end-to-end encrypted between your browser and the DoH resolver.
 To an observer on the path, it's generic HTTPS traffic indistinguishable from a Gmail or Wikipedia visit.
 No way to extract the list of visited domains without breaking TLS - economically and technically unrealistic at scale.

 DoH does not solve all privacy problems.
-The destination IP remains visible (the subsequent TLS connection to nordvpn.com shows you connecting to nordvpn.com's IP — Cloudflare in this case — visible network-side).
+The destination IP remains visible (the subsequent TLS connection to nordvpn.com shows you connecting to nordvpn.com's IP - Cloudflare in this case - visible network-side).
 And the SNI (Server Name Indication) in the TLS handshake reveals the destination hostname plaintext by default.
-That's where ECH (Encrypted Client Hello) comes in — detailed below.
+That's where ECH (Encrypted Client Hello) comes in - detailed below.
 Winning combo 2026: DoH + ECH + no-log VPN = web traffic practically anonymous against passive surveillance.
+For the broader context of why this defense in depth matters, see why digital privacy matters in 2026.

 DoH setup by browser